alanyoung2010/alanyoung2010/README.md

-### Hi there 👋 Im still learning and loving what im learning.
+### Hi there 👋 My name is Alan Young.
+I'm currently learning java and enjoying every minute of it.

 <!--
 **alanyoung2010/alanyoung2010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.